Germany: Investigation into deadly police shooting in Bremen | DW | 19.06.2020

 The deceased was a 54-year-old man of Moroccan nationality, according to local media.

 The leader of Bremen's police union, Lüder Fasche, on Friday defended the actions of the officers involved in the operation.
-He said the man was shot after attacking an officer with a knife, citing a video circulating on the internet as evidence that the officers had acted appropriately.
+He said the man was shot after attacking an officer with a knife, citing a video which began circulating on the internet on Thursday as evidence that the officers had acted appropriately.

 He said officers had initially tried in vain to verbally resolve what Bremen police described as a "suspected psycho-social crisis."